rspack-contrib/html-rspack-plugin/README.md

 ### Base Tag

-When the `base` option is used, html-webpack-plugin will inject a [base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base).
+When the `base` option is used, html-rspack-plugin will inject a [base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base).
 By default, a base tag will not be injected.

 The following two are identical and will both insert `<base href="http://example.com/some/page.html">`: